hellais/compare-tls-stacks/Readme.md

 You will then have a CSV file with the following columns `server_name,err_flags,err_tls,err_utls,err_utlslight,ts`:
 * `server_name` is the domain name tested
-* `err_flags` is a bitmask with a flag set to 1 if the relative tls stack failed (`x y z` where the bit indicates if golang tls failed, utls failed or utls-light failed respectively)
+* `err_flags` is a bitmask with a flag set to 1 if the relative tls stack failed (`x y z` where the bit indicates if golang tls failed, utls failed or utls-light failed respectively, ex.
+7 means they all failed, 4 means only utls-light failed)
 * `err_tls` is the error string, if present, for golang-tls
 * `err_utls` is the error string, if present, for utls
 * `err_utlslight` is the error string, if present, for utls-light